 Initially, it presents itself as a very simple, straightforward card offering a flat cash back rate as opposed to the Chase Freedom®.
 However, as we begin to analyze further, we can understand why it’s already such a popular card.

-Cardholders can enjoy earning 3% cash back on all purchases in the first year up to $20,000 spent.
-After that earn unlimited 1.5% cash back on all purchases.
+Cardholders can enjoy earning a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+Earn unlimited 1.5% cash back on all purchases.
 In addition, enjoy 0% introductory APR, no annual fee, and the opportunity to increase the value of rewards.

 *Bonus value is an estimated value calculated by HustlerMoneyBlog and not the card issuer.
 View our latest valuations here.